bogue89/base2base/README.md

 Base2Base PHP Function
 ------------

 `base2base` is a function I wrote for a CakePHP 3 model behavior that generate a non incremental string as primary key.
-But I find myself using it for more than that so I'm sharing it.
+But I find myself using it for more than expected, so I'm sharing it.

 `base2base` function is an upgrade of the `base_convert()` php function, by extending the "between 2 and 36" base limit it has.
 You can declare any base setting the values in the position you want.